 Figure 5: Plot of log(cM) vs. qM for adsorption of Cu²⁺ onto Waimari Peat calcium humate from Waitaha/Canterbury, Aotearoa New Zealand.
 Points show observations, with the line showing predictions from a 3-site adsorption model fitted by minimising a residual sum-of-squares in log(cM).

-The idea behind this example is a little different.
-The modelling objective is broadly the same – to describe adsorption of metal ions on a chemically heterogeneous material.
-In the previous example, we assumed that the heterogeneity in metal ion adsorption could be descried by an additive mixture of 3 sites.
+This example changes tack, a bit.
+The modelling objective is related to the previous example, but different – to describe desorption rates of metal ions from a chemically heterogeneous material.
+In the previous example, we assumed that the heterogeneity in metal ion adsorption could be described by an additive mixture of 3 sites.

 Figure 6: Two different ways of expressing heterogeneity for metal ion adsorption: (a) discrete binding sites defined by Ci and log Ki values; (b) a continuum of binding sites which are normally distributed in log K values.

 Instead of adding the contribution of discrete sites (as in the first example above), we need to solve the integral of the distribution function.
-Figure 6(b) shows binding from a continuum of sites, normally distributed with respect to log K. If each infinitesimal “site” behaves like a Langmuir site, the relevant equation is:
+Figure 6(b) shows the rate constant governing dissociation of metal ions from a continuum of sites, normally distributed with respect to log K. If each infinitesimal “site” reacts with first-order kinetics (i.e. the instantaneous rate at time t is proportional to the concentration of dissociating species at time t), the relevant equation is:

-Figure 7: The distribution of metal ion adsorption sites with respect to log K and cM (µ = 4, σ = 1.5).
-The value of qM is equal to the integral with repsect to log K at each value of cM.
-Note that at low cM, sites with high log K are occupied preferentially; the complete distribution becomes filled at greater cM values.
-You can click and drag on the image to rotate or zoom.
+Figure 7: The distribution of metal ion sites with respect to ln K and time (µ = -3, σ = 1.5).
+The value of Ct is equal to the integral with repsect to log K at each value of t.
+Note that at low t, sites with high log K dissociate preferentially to produce metal ions; the complete distribution becomes filled at greater t values.
+You can click and drag (or swipe and pinch) on the image to interact, rotate or zoom.

 The integral cannot be solved analytically, so we need a numerical